Magic Tree House: Dinosaurs before Dark KIDS

 Percentages listed indicate required type size in relation to title size.

-Author Billing – Magic Tree House: Dinosaurs Before Dark KIDS
+Author Billing – Magic Tree House: Dinosaurs before Dark KIDS

-In accordance with the Performance Agreement, all advertising, such as posters and programme covers, must include the show logo as provided in the ShowKit® Director's Guide and all of the following author billing.
+In accordance with the Dramatic Performing Rights License, all advertising, such as posters and program covers, must include the show logo as provided in the ShowKit® Director's Guide and all of the following author billing.

 It is a violation of your contract if you crop or edit this logo in any way.